-Many states in New England boast haunted reputations, and Maine is no different.
-For those open to the public, these haunted places in Maine are great places to try to experience paranormal activity firsthand.
+Maine has many haunted places like other states in New England that boast similar haunted reputations.
+For those open to the public, these haunted places in Maine are great areas to experience paranormal activity firsthand.

 Named by Coastal Living as one of the top 15 haunted lighthouses in the United States, the Seguin Island Light Station broadcasts the island's location in Bath, Maine.
 George Washington commissioned the light station in 1795, making it the second oldest lighthouse in Maine.